Patrick Kanyuka: Staines Town

 In October 2012 he joined Staines Town.
 He move on to join Maidenhead United in December 2012 but left the following month to move to Thailand and join Roi Et United.

 Limerick FC

 In July 2015, Kanyuka joined Irish Premier Division side Limerick FC.
 He cemented his place in the first team with some impressive performances.
 He left the club following their relegation in November 2015.

 Shan United FC

 In 2016 January, Kanyuka moved to Shan United.

 Waltham Cross Football Club

 In 2021, Kanyuka founded Waltham Cross Football Club, the first semi-professional football club in Waltham Cross.
-The club competes in the Herts Senior County League and aims for promotion to the English Football League.
-Under his leadership, the club focuses on player development and promoting diversity in football.

 Future Cross CIC

-Kanyuka is the founder of Future Cross CIC, a sports tour company that organizes international football showcases and youth development tournaments in countries such as Thailand, Nigeria, and Cambodia.
-The organization aims to provide opportunities for underprivileged youth through football and engagement programs.
+Kanyuka is the founder of Future Cross CIC, a sports tour company that organizes youth development tournaments.

 Patkans

 In addition to football management, Kanyuka launched Patkans, a sportswear brand supplying kits and apparel to football clubs.

-The brand has secured sponsorship deals in Nigeria and plans to expand into streetwear and football boots while supporting grassroots players.
+Style of play

+Kanyuka played as a defender.
+He has played as a midfielder while playing for English side Swindon Town.

 Coaching career

 In 2021, Kanyuka was named the assistant manager to Anthony McNamee at Combined Counties League Division One side Enfield Borough.

-In 2022, Waltham Cross Football Club was established by founder & Ex Professional footballer Patrick Kanyuka, They play in the Hertfordshire Senior County League division One.
-He currently is owner and manager of the club.

-International College Programme

-Through his International College Programme, Kanyuka helps recruit young international talents, particularly from Africa, to study and develop their football careers in the UK.
-The program offers pathways to professional opportunities.